Tag: presentation psychology

 If you can’t do the pre-work, use these three questions to force specificity in the room:

-3. Close: “If I can address that concern now, can we move forward?”
+3. “If I can address that concern now, can we move forward?”
+Forces a decision path.

-These won’t guarantee a yes — but they’ll prevent a vague deferral.
-You’ll know exactly what’s blocking the decision.
+These won’t guarantee a yes — but they prevent vague deferral.
+For the full framework, see the Executive Buy-In Presentation System.

 What ‘Let Me Think About It’ Actually Means